+Since most of the macroeconomic indicators used in the paper follow multiplicative processes, it is instructive to apply logarithmic transformation where relevant.
+By using the logarithmic transformation, we transform the underlying multiplicative processes into additive, removing most of the explosive effects and normalizing the variability of the data.
+Finally, log-transformation does not alter the interpretation of the variables a lot, because the differences of log-transformed data approximate the percentage growths of the original data.

+We test the relevance of logarithmic transformation by estimating and interpreting the parameter of Box-Cox transformation (\cite{10.2307/2984418}).
+A logarithmic transformation was applied if the Box-Cox parameter estimate of the analyzed indicator is smaller than 0.8.
+The higher threshold value was chosen to safeguard against possible structural breaks in the trend of the data.
+Transformations of $\frac{x^q-1}{q}$, $q \in (0,1)$ were not used in this paper since the focus is on extracting and distinguishing the multiplicative effects if such were present, instead of just normalizing the data.

-Further, some of the available data has relatively large spikes (outliers) at certain time periods, with a comparably small volatility during the other remaining time periods, therefore such a variable may be included to the final model not as an explanatory variable, but rather as a dummy variable, helping the model fitting some of the sudden shocks in the data, but providing no additional information to the forecasts\footnote{It's even worse if the sudden shock is relatively recent, since it may strongly affect the individual forecasts of such a series.}.
-Therefore, an additional heuristic rule have been applied to filter such variables from the final dataset: the variable was not included in the final dataset if the ratio of maximum to average value, when adjusted by standard deviation, was larger than 10.
-It was found that the inclusion of such variables to the final dataset resulted in much worse forecasting accuracy, especially during the crisis periods, when they were included in the models as dummy variables to explain the sudden shock.
+Finally, some of the available data has relatively large spikes (outliers) at particular periods, with comparably small volatility during the other remaining periods.
+Therefore, such a variable may be included in the final model not as an explanatory variable, but rather as a dummy variable, helping the model fitting some of the sudden shocks in the data, but providing no additional information to the forecasts\footnote{It is even worse if the sudden shock is relatively recent, since it may strongly affect the individual forecasts of such a series.}.
+Therefore, we applied an additional heuristic rule to filter such variables from the final dataset: the variable was not included in the final dataset if the ratio of maximum to the average value, when adjusted by standard deviation, was higher than 10.
+We found that the inclusion of such variables to the final dataset resulted in worsened forecasting accuracy, especially during the crisis periods, when they were included in the models as dummy variables to explain the sudden shock.